-CCI communicates the concerns of our Members to media, government, drivers of change and the wider community through the coordination of our policy, communications, marketing and events departments, which together form an integrated advocacy team.
+CCIWA communicates the concerns of our Members to media, government, drivers of change and the wider community through the coordination of our policy, communications, marketing and events departments, which together form an integrated advocacy team.

-CCI Advocacy in Motion
+Advocacy in Action

-CCI plays an active role in representing the interests of the business community at important inquiries, reviews and on major issues.
+CCIWA plays an active role in representing the interests of the business community at important inquiries, reviews and on major issues.
 These include:

 State and Federal Budgets